mufasatech/alx-low_level_programming/0x08-recursion/README.md

 This directory contains my codes to test the following funstions: <\br>
 1. a function that prints a string, followed by a new line <\br>
-2. a function that prints a string in reverse. <\br>
+2. a function that prints a string in reverse.
 3. a function that returns the length of a string. <\br>
 4. a function that returns the factorial of a given number. <\br>
 5. a function that returns the value of x raised to the power of y. <\br>